michelrobijns/price-alerts-tutorial/README.md

 - Add a couple more stores
 - Add Cron jobs to check prices and send emails
 - Add support for different currencies
-- Improve the error message after a failed login attempt
+- Improve the error message after a failed login attempt [done]
-- Change the navigation bar to not use rounded corners
+- Change the navigation bar to not use rounded corners [done]
-- Add a footer bar
+- Add a footer bar [done]

 BUGS: